davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 * Want to load a value from memory?
 You need to provide its address (a key)
 * Want to query a database?
 You need to provide a primary *key*

-Later on we'll see how to gussie up an on-disk key/value store like this one to make it the core of a database, or a file system.
+Later on we'll see how to gussy up an on-disk key/value store like this one to make it the core of a database, or a file system.
 But for now let's focus on how to build a store like this one efficiently.

 ## The Key Problem

 When designing something, a good question to answer first is: what's the hard part?
 What should we spend most of our time thinking about how to solve?

-Ironically, the 'storing the data' part of writing a data store isn't all that hard.
+Ironically, the 'storing the data' part of implementing a data store isn't all too challenging.
 The hardware does all the work, so from a software perspective all we really need to do is set up the transfer and get out of the way.

 The hard part is on the other end: retrieval.
 You have a disk (maybe a lot of disks) full of data, maybe written incrementally by lots of users over a long time.
 Today, a user comes along and requests a specific handful of bytes stored somewhere along your sea of billions (of bytes).
 How do you efficiently find the specific data the client requested?